-If electronic sound recording was used to record the hearing, contact the transcription service to order the transcript.
-You can place your order via their website or by telephone.
-Financial arrangements should be made directly with the transcription service.
-Upon receipt of your order, the transcription service will contact the Clerk’s Office to obtain the appropriate audio files.
-Below is the contact information for the transcription service.
+If electronic sound recording was used to record the hearing, contact a transcription service provider to order the transcript.
+You can place your order via their websites or by telephone.
+Financial arrangements should be made directly with the transcription service provider.
+Upon receipt of your order, the transcription service provider will contact the Clerk’s Office to obtain the appropriate audio files.
+Below is the contact information for the approved transcription service providers.

 Audio Edge Transcription, LLC

 425 Eagle Rock Avenue

 (800) 532-6878 or (973) 618-2310